awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 + **Not hidden** – contact name and organization name
 **Internationalized domain names**
 Not supported\.
-**Authorization code required for transfer to Amazon Route 53**
+**Authorization code required for transfer to Route 53**
 Yes
 **DNSSEC**
 Not supported\.
 **Registrar**
-The registrar for this TLD is our registrar associate, Gandi\.
+Our registrar associate, Gandi, uses Tucows as the registrar for this TLD\.
 **Deletion of domain registration**
 The registry for \.net\.au domains doesn't allow you to delete domain registrations\.
 Instead, you must disable automatic renewal and wait for the domain to expire\.
 For more information, see [Deleting a Domain Name Registration](domain-delete.md)\.